Afoxcute/sear/app/README.md

 ### Paying Revenue
 1. Select the target IP Asset
-2. Enter the payment amount in XTZ
+2. Enter the payment amount in MNT
 3. Click "Pay Revenue" and confirm the transaction
 4. Royalties will be automatically distributed to license holders